Mafenide Topical Solution

 Mafenide Acetate exerts broad bacteriostatic action against many gram-negative and gram-positive organisms, including Pseudomonas aeruginosa and certain strains of anaerobes.

-Mafenide Acetate,USP For 5% Topical Solution is indicated for use as an adjunctive topical antimicrobial agent to control bacterial infection when used under moist dressings over meshed autografts on excised burn wounds.
+Mafenide Acetate for 5% Topical Solution is indicated for use as an adjunctive topical antimicrobial agent to control bacterial infection when used under moist dressings over meshed autografts on excised burn wounds.

-Mafenide Acetate ,USP For 5% Topical Solution is contraindicated in patients who are hypersensitive to mafenide acetate.
+Mafenide Acetate for 5% Topical Solution is contraindicated in patients who are hypersensitive to Mafenide Acetate.
 It is not known whether there is cross sensitivity to other sulfonamides.

 Fatal hemolytic anemia with disseminated intravascular coagulation, presumably related to a glucose-6-phosphate dehydrogenase deficiency, has been reported following therapy with Mafenide Acetate.